 Emotion Regulation Skills Training of DBT – “evidence based” skill development in Distress Tolerance, Emotion Regulation, Acceptance, Letting Go, and Mindfulness.
 Reduces vulnerability to negative emotions.
 Build a life worth living by creating more positive experiences in your life.
 Skill development in psychotherapy improves self-esteem, induces effective action, and reduces anxiety and depression.
 “Evidence based” means research has shown this approach to be effective for many people who undergo this treatment approach.

 Insomnia Treatment – Cognitive Behavioral Therapy for Insomnia (CBT-I) is an 8-session behaviorally-focused and “evidence based” approach to improving sleep and reducing insomnia.
-CBT-I Fact-Sheet for Clinicians.
+To learn more, please review the CBT-I Fact-Sheet for Clinicians.

 Click here for information on the research supporting this approach.
 For individuals whose insomnia is driven by anxiety, CBT for Overcoming Anxiety may be recommended before or after CBT-I. “Evidence based” means research has shown this approach to be effective for many people who undergo this treatment approach.
 Click here to learn about the harmful effects of untreated sleep disorders.